How to make an indie film

 Oh, and make sure they are the sort not to break your supposed-ever-lasting friendship over artistic differences... we wouldn't want to have to re-cast and re-shoot now, would we?

-Don't forget that your dad's old video camera (the one dug out from a box in the attic that he used to film every Christmas when you were a kid) can help you make your short film.
-The handheld camera effect is used in big budget films frequently nowadays.
-If you know the cinematography is going to look a bit 'home movie' because of the equipment you're using, consider if you can work that into your script or into the atmosphere of the film somehow.
+If you already know the cinematography is going to look a bit ‘home movie’ because of the equipment you’re using, consider working that into your script or the film’s atmosphere somehow.
 Turn that limitation to an advantage.

-Choosing film locations
+Great indie film locations

 Where possible, rope friends in to help you for free.
 Why stay in a Highlands hotel (that's you, the crew and actors) when you have cousins up there with a farm who might be able to put you up?